Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Experimental

 \subsection{Quantitative Evaluation}

-For the quantitative evaluation, we first evaluate whether the trained classifier is adequate for the task at hand.
-Therefore we evaluate the classifier's performance for lung lesion malignancy classification on the test set using various classification metrics, such as accuracy, sensitivity, specificity, positive and negative predictive value, informedness, markedness, Matthews correlation coefficient and area under the curve (AUC).
-After ensuring the classifier is applicable, we evaluate whether our proposed CycleGAN network is capable of a successful domain transfer by evaluating the classifier's output class probabilities on the original data, as well as the modified versions, i.\,e. the outputs of $G^+$ and $G^-$, and thus whether a change in the indicated regions is associated with an actual modification of the class output probabilities in the expected way.
+For the quantitative evaluation, we first evaluate{d} whether the trained classifier is adequate for the task at hand.
+Therefore we {assessed} the classifier's performance for {the classification task} on the test set using various classification metrics, such as accuracy, sensitivity, specificity, positive and negative predictive value, informedness, markedness, Matthews correlation coefficient and area under the curve (AUC).
+After ensuring the classifier is applicable, we evaluated whether our proposed CycleGAN network is capable of a successful domain transfer by evaluating the classifier's output class probabilities on the original data, as well as the modified versions, i.\,e.~the outputs of $G^+$ and $G^-$, and thus whether a change in the indicated regions is associated with an actual modification of the class output probabilities in the expected way.